top of page

 Zoned condos must follow condo financing guidelines.
 These condos often come with different rules than fee simple townhouses.
 FHA and VA loans for these units are harder to close.
 Borrowers should check the approved list for FHA and VA condos.

 Buyers need to know about homeowners insurance for zoned condos.
 This type of insurance only covers the interior of the home, not common areas.
-Property taxes on zoned condos tend to be lower due to shared costs among residents.

 "I had a great experience with Bennett Capital Partners Mortgage.
 Philip Bennett helped me get a 100% VA loan for my townhouse in Lauderhill, FL.
 I'm so happy with my new home and the service I received.
 I highly recommend Bennett Capital Partners Mortgage to other veterans." — Mr. Thompson, Lauderhill, FL